 All Criminology graduate students receive teaching or research assistantships.
-The program makes every effort to continue from year to year the assistantship of each graduate student who: (1) maintains a satisfactory level of academic performance; (2) fulfills the duties associated with the assistantship (performance of these duties is evaluated at the end of each semester); and (3) completes their degree requirements in a timely fashion (see below).
+The program makes every effort to continue from year to year the assistantship of each graduate student who: (1) maintains a satisfactory level of academic performance; (2) fulfills duties associated with the assistantship; (3) completes degree requirements and milestones in a timely fashion; and (4) demonstrates satisfactory departmental citizenship and professionalism.
 One of the most important of these time requirements is completion of the M.A. thesis by the first day of the third year of graduate study.
 Continuation of funding is, of course, subject to the availability of funds.

 Graduate students given research or teaching assignments are responsible for carrying out their duties throughout the entire semester.
 For those with teaching assignments, the semester (or summer session) does not end until grades are computed and posted.
 Graduate student teachers must be present for each class session.
-Any absences except for last minute emergencies must be approved in advance by the Graduate Director and alternative arrangements for the class, acceptable to the Graduate Director, must be made.
-It is not acceptable for graduate student teachers to miss class without the consent of the Graduate Director.
+Any absences except for last-minute emergencies must be approved in advance by the Director of Graduate Studies and alternative arrangements for the class, acceptable to the Director of Graduate Studies must be made.
+It is not acceptable for graduate student teachers to miss class without the consent of the Director of Graduate Studies.
 Similarly, research assistants are expected to be present for scheduled meetings as well as for any occasions for which they have scheduled duties.

-Criminology program requirements are such that it should take two years to satisfy requirements for the M.A.
-Completing the Ph.D. should take three more years for students who earn their M.A. at Penn State and four years for students who enter the Penn State Ph.D. program after earning an M.A. elsewhere.
+Criminology program requirements are such that it should take two years to satisfy requirements for the M.A. degree.
+Completing the Ph.D. should take three more years for students who earn their M.A. degree at Penn State and four years for students who enter the Penn State Ph.D. program after earning an M.A. degree elsewhere.
 Students who take longer to complete the respective degrees are considered to be behind schedule, and in such cases department financial aid will not typically be available.